 Each Plex account can have a single Plex Cloud server.
 You cannot create more than one Plex Cloud for the same account.

-Where do I see the status of my Plex Cloud server and restart it?
+Where do I see the status of my existing Plex Cloud server and restart it?

-How do I update libraries with Plex Cloud?
+How do I scan libraries with Plex Cloud?

 Related Page: Scanning vs Refreshing a Library